couchbaselabs/sdk-rfcs/rfc/0071-http-client.md

 ### HttpBody

 Immutable value object.
-Represents the body of a POST request.
+Represents the body of a POST or PUT request.

 #### Properties